AlexMacocian/CMips/README.md

 ## 1.0.
 Getting started

 ### 1.1.
 Linux
-To compile the source code, simply run "gcc -o cmips Mipc.c hashmap.c hashmap.h".
+To compile the source code, simply run "gcc -o cmips Mipc.c".
 Then, run it by using ./cmips.

 ### 1.2.
-Other Operating Systems
+Windows
+Download MinGW and set up the environment variables properly (add the bin folder of MinGW to PATH).
+After, simply use "gcc -o cmipc Mipc.c" to compile.
+Lastly, run using cmips.

+### 1.3 Other operating systems
-The code is written in Standard C and tries to be as dependency-free as possible, thus, it should be possible to run it by using any native compiler.
+The code is written in ANSI-C and it tries to be as dependency free as possible.
+Thus, it should technically work on any OS that has something similar to MinGW or that implements a very tiny subset of POSIX that handles user input and output.

 ## 2.0.
 Options